Kallen113/PostgreSQL_Python_psycopg2_SQLAlchemy_project/README.md

 However, for Part III, instead of merely inserting data bia "INSERT INTO, this notebook and code imports a CSV file, with some IGN video and PC game ratings data, into a new table within a PostgreSQL database.

 1.)
-For 1 of the uploaded Jupyter notebooks, the data used to create and insert data into the database comprises employment and other economic data on several software and biotech companies based in the SF Bay Area.
+For Part I of the uploaded Jupyter notebooks, the data used to create and insert data into the database comprises employment and other economic data on several software and biotech companies based in the SF Bay Area.
 The CRUD and SELECT queries implemented on these data makes use of the psycopg2 library.

 2.)
-For the other 3 notebook, I used gamefaqs and IGN video game ratings data.
+For the Jupyter notebooks of Part II through IV, I used gamefaqs and IGN video game ratings data.
 I imported the SQLAlchemy library to implement various SQL commands on a PostgreSQL server and database.
 However, as noted above, the syntax is different and much more similar to regular Python code.
 In addition, SQLAlchemy allows for SQL commands to be implemented more efficiently than psycopg2.

+3.)
+Part V implements some more advanced SELECT queries, such as: a.) aggregation methods (e.g, AVG, COUNT, SUM);
+b.)
+SELECT...WHERE...LIKE to query on specific string charactersitics (e.g., company names starting with "S"); c.) clauses for modifying or rerranging aggregates, such as GROUP BY, ORDER BY, and HAVING; d.) various boolean operators such as BETWEEN (i.e., for specifying ranges) and OR.

 Caveats:
 The database does not contain any sensitive information, but the actual password to the database has been replaced with a fake password (to help avoid SQL injections) after the cells in the Jupyter notebook were already implemented, using either Jupyter's "Find and Replace" feature or manually doing Ctrl+F searches.